-My partner Marlin and I started doublefeature.com in 1996.
+I started doublefeature.com in 1996 with Marlin May.
 Double Feature housed several websites.
 “Friends at the Flicks” was where I did most of my writing.
 I posted movie reviews in a blog format, and my friends sent me comments via email which I posted under the main entry.
-This was before any content management systems for weblogs became popular, so this site was all home grown and manually maintained.
+This was before any content management systems for blogs became popular, so this site was all home grown and manually maintained.
 All the original movie reviews have been migrated to this site, but the comments have been long lost to the www graveyard.
 The design shown at left was the 3rd design used at Double Feature; the first 2 designs were never archived.

 - Double Feature also originally housed Fantasy Football Flyer, a site in blog format for a private fantasy football league.
 This site has been online continuously since summer 1996 and contains PDF archives going back to the league’s inception in 1992.